NOTICE OF AND ORDER FOR HEARING ON PETITION FOR FORMAL ADJUDICATION...

 Decedent.

-It is Ordered and Notice is given that on December 19, 2017 at 8:30 a.m., a hearing will be held in this Court at 301 Walnut Avenue, Carlton, Minnesota, on a petition for the adjudication of intestacy and determination of Decedent's heirs, and for the appointment of John W. Johnson, whose address is 968 Puype Road, Wrenshall, MN 55797, as personal representative of the Decedent's estate in an unsupervised administration.
+It is Ordered and Notice is given that on 12/12/2017 at 9:00 a.m., a hearing will be held in this Court at 301 Walnut Avenue, Carlton, Minnesota, on a petition for the adjudication of intestacy and determination of Decedent's heirs, and for the appointment of Carrie Umpierre, whose address is 5747 St. Louis River Road, Hermantown, MN 55810, as personal representative of the Decedent's estate in an unsupervised administration.

 Any objections to the petition must be raised at the hearing or filed with the Court prior to the hearing.
 If the petition is proper and no objections are filed or raised, the personal representative will be appointed with the full power to administer the Decedent's estate, including the power to collect all assets; to pay all legal debts, claims, taxes, and expenses; to sell real and personal property; and to do all necessary acts for the Decedent's estate.